William Thompson (Australian politician)

 William George Thompson (2 March 1863 – 7 March 1953) was an Irish-born Australian politician.
-He was an Australian Senator.
+He served as a Senator for Queensland from 1922 to 1932, representing the Nationalist Party and United Australia Party.

 Early life

 William Thompson was born in Lurgan, County Armagh, Ireland, on 2 March 1863.
 When he was 14 months old, his family immigrated to Australia.
 Thompson was educated at North Rockhampton State School in Rockhampton in Queensland.

 At age 11, Thompson became an office boy for the merchant W. Jackson in Rockhampton.
 In 1881 he was the driving force to establish a branch of the Protestant Alliance Friendly Society at North Rockhampton and in December 1881, initiated a second branch in Rockhampton.
 In 1886, he established his own business called W.G.
 Thompson & Co, operating a bonded warehouse and other commercial activities.
 He was secretary of the Rockhampton General Hospital and of the Rockhampton Jockey Club.
 He became a colliery owner.

 Military service

 In 1889 Thompson joined the Queensland Infantry as a private.
 He had attained the rank of acting captain when placed in charge of troops in the Clermont district during the 1891 Australian shearers' strike.
 In 1896 he was one of Queensland's two representatives sent in the Australian contingent to England with other colonial troops to commemorate the 60th year of Queen Victoria's reign.